Bale Of Hay Cost

 • Premium Alfalfa hay – $21

-Farmers tend to plant hay on their lands instead of potatoes, corn, or cotton because they expect higher profits from this type of crop.
+Farmers tend to plant hay on their farmlands instead of potatoes, corn, or cotton because they expect higher profits from this type of crop.
 As they have e decent amount of buyers, they have the power to dictate the costs.

 The hay cost is greatly influenced by quality.
-Expect to pay a higher price for a premium, good or fair bale of hay.
+Expect to pay a higher price for a premium, good, or fair bale of hay.

 Hay prices are also affected by the cost of fuel.
-Hay growers and those who deliver this product to wholesalers and sellers need to recover the fuel costs somehow.
+Hay growers and those who deliver this product to wholesalers and sellers need to recover the tractor fuel costs somehow.

 1 reply